mrMalinka/cc-cryptocoin/README.md

 # cc-cryptocoin
-A modem-based, decentralized cryptocurrency in minecraft using CC: Tweaked.
+A modem-based, decentralized, P2P cryptocurrency in minecraft using CC: Tweaked.
 NOT a blockchain!

 ## Setup